Promise Context

 “Moses took the bones of Joseph with him because Joseph had made the Israelites swear an oath.
 He had said, “God will surely come to your aid, and then you must carry my bones up with you from this place.”

-The covenant that God made with Abraham centuries earlier included a prophecy about the Israelites’ enslavement and their eventual release.
+The covenant God made with Abraham centuries earlier included a prophecy about the Israelites’ enslavement and eventual release.
 Here are the pertinent details recorded in Genesis 15:13-14.

 “Know for certain that for four hundred years your descendants will be strangers in a country not their own and that they will be enslaved and mistreated there.
 But I will punish the nation they serve as slaves, and afterward they will come out with great possessions.”

-God’s covenant with Abraham, made centuries earlier, undergirded his promise of aid to the Israelites in Egypt through Joseph.
+God’s covenant with Abraham, made centuries earlier, undergirded his promise to aid the Israelites in Egypt through Joseph.

-God’s fulfillment of that promise, four hundred years after Joseph died, affirmed the integrity of his covenant with Abraham.
+His fulfillment of that promise, four hundred years after Joseph’s death, affirmed the integrity of his covenant with Abraham.